 This procedure uses a laser to sculpt the surface of the cornea.
 Unlike LASIK, a corneal flap is not created.
 PRK at Westlake Eye in Austin is especially effective in treating lower to moderate levels of hyperopia and myopia, both with and without astigmatism.

 LASEK at Westlake Eye in Austin is a variation of PRK, and is used when the cornea is too flat or this to undergo LASIK surgery.
 During LASEK, the surface of the cornea (epithelium) is removed with alcohol and saved to be replaced after the laser is applied.
-After the surface is removed, the laser is pulsed into the eye until desired correction is achieved.
+After the surface is removed, the laser is pulsed into the eye until the desired correction is achieved.
 The epithelial layer is placed back onto the eye, and a bandage contact lens is applied to help the healing process.

 Conductive Keratoplasty (CK) is a procedure that can treat low levels of farsightedness and presbyopia.
 Some patients experience mild discomfort and light sensitivity for the few days following the procedure.
 At Westlake Eye in Austin, there are few complications associated with CK.
 The effects of this procedure lessen with age, so it may need to be done every few years to maintain results.